 - Underlying factors such as CPI and employment data

-All of these can have a dramatic impact upon the relationships between currencies.
+All of these can have a dramatic impact on the relationships between currencies.
 Appreciating their influences can help investors identify trends in advance.

 One of the advantages offered through CMC Markets is the ability to monitor charts from a weekly perspective.
-Knee-jerk movements that occur on a daily basis can be difficult to interpret and if viewed on their own, they may even appear to make no sense.
-Stepping back and examining five-day trends will tend to minimise the importance of such movements and once again, a broader perspective is gained.
-Weekly charts are also great tools to analyse whether or not an existing strategy is appropriate.
+Knee-jerk movements that occur daily can be difficult to interpret, and if viewed on their own, they may even appear to make no sense.
+Stepping back and examining five-day trends will minimize the importance of such movements, and once again, a broader perspective is gained.
+Weekly charts are also great tools to analyze whether or not an existing strategy is appropriate.

 The Concept of the “Carry Trade”

 These are a handful of effective long-term Forex investment strategies.
-Those who are new to this methodology should experiment with each one in order to determine which may be the most appropriate.
+Those new to this methodology should experiment with each one to determine which may be the most appropriate.
 While emphasis has always been placed upon the short-term nature of currency investments, long-term ventures can prove to be just as rewarding.